-- Delicious: Bananas, fresh berries, pomegranate, and oat milk are a winning combination in flavors.
-Believe me, healthy can taste good and this is proof!
+- Delicious: Bananas, fresh berries, pomegranate, and oat milk are a winning combination of flavors.
+Believe me, healthy can taste good, and this is proof!

 Ingredients + Notes

 - Banana: Naturally sweet, bananas are always a great base for a fruit smoothie.
-I always recommend using frozen banana for an extra creamy smoothie.
+I always recommend using frozen bananas for an extra creamy smoothie.

-- Pomegranate: Fresh or frozen, pomegranate delivers on vitamin C and loads of antioxidants.
+- Pomegranate: Fresh or frozen, pomegranate delivers vitamin C and loads of antioxidants.